alexandercerutti/sub37/README.md

  * ... or you may pass multiple adapters to a single server instance,
- *     as many as formats you plan to support, custom renderers included */ const captionServerWithCustomVTTAndCustomAdapters = new Server(WebVTTAdapter, MyCustomAdapter, ...);
+ *     as many as formats you plan to support, custom renderers included */ const captionServer = new Server(WebVTTAdapter, MyCustomAdapter, ...);